 Such predilections are by no means restricted to business schools, or even to the UK.
 Numerous research outputs in diverse disciplines in the US, South Africa and elsewhere are similarly bland, ‘well-crafted’ as Spence (2019) ironically puts it to win the approval of journal editors by complying with the academic orthodoxies endorsed by editors and those who may cite the papers (Spence, 2019; see also Macdonald and Kam: 2007, pp.647–8).
 Grant income metrics have produced similar consequences.
 Pressure on researchers to acquire external funding has encouraged the production of short-term, superficial studies, often undertaken by large collaborative projects, which reinforce mainstream perspectives.
 Such work tends to accord with journal editors’ ideological preferences and so is publishable.
 It therefore meets funding requirements.
-As one UK grant holder remarked of the system, “It forces you to publish, and it forces you to play safe” (Grove, 2017, pp.128–9, 199; Gallup and Svare, 2016).
+As one UK grant holder remarked of the system, ‘It forces you to publish, and it forces you to play safe’ (Grove, 2017, pp.128–9, 199; Gallup and Svare, 2016).

 Fakery, fraud, game-playing and greed

 Although many unremarkable and uninteresting academic papers are published, they may nonetheless accrue a substantial number of citations.
 This results in the impact factor of the journals publishing this lacklustre work rising.
-This happens through academic game playing, fraudulent behaviour that is encouraged – and widely exonerated - by reliance on numbers.
-The Latin term facticius (from which ‘fetish’ derives) can denote a counterfeit item constructed in a deliberate attempt to deceive (Pietz, 1985, p.5; 1987, pp.23-5; McNally, 2012, pp.201–2).
+This happens through academic game-playing, fraudulent behaviour that is encouraged – and widely exonerated – by reliance on numbers.
+The Latin term facticius (from which ‘fetish’ derives) can denote a counterfeit item constructed in a deliberate attempt to deceive (Pietz, 1985, p.5; 1987, pp.23–5; McNally, 2012, pp.201–2).
 In contemporary academia, metrical data are distorted by various forms of fabrication and manipulation.
-As South African academic Damian Ruth (2001, p.97) asks: ‘Do we reward quality or the ability to 'play the game'?’
+As South African academic Damian Ruth (2001, p.97) asks: ‘Do we reward quality or the ability to “play the game”?’
 Citations, upon which academic reputations, institutional status and journal rankings depend, are a case in point.
 There is much is at stake.
-As an academic colleague in the UK remarked, “those doing well out of a particular game tend to be reluctant to challenge its rules (or even the point of the game at all)”.
+As an academic colleague in the UK remarked, ‘those doing well out of a particular game tend to be reluctant to challenge its rules (or even the point of the game at all)’.

 Impressive citation counts may be manufactured by various ploys, as numerous commentators note.
 There is, for instance, self-citation, and the advantages of multiple authorship are numerous.
-If co-authors all repeatedly cite their joint paper, the number of citations of the paper soars, exercising “a massive impact on the impact factor” (Macdonald and Kam, 2007, p.645; see also Parker and Jary, 1995, p.329).
-Citations may also be inflated through mutual favours: one researcher cites the work of another, who cites the work of the fist researcher in return.
+If co-authors all repeatedly cite their joint paper, the number of citations of the paper soars, exercising ‘a massive impact on the impact factor’ (Macdonald and Kam, 2007, p.645; see also Parker and Jary, 1995, p.329).
+Citations may also be inflated through mutual favours: one researcher cites the work of another, who cites the work of the first researcher in return.
 Citations may also stem from a range of other non-academic factors, including self-interest and individual whim (Lindgren, 2011, p.8; see also Burrows, 2012, p.361).
 Some academics submit their work to renowned international journals only to have editors bring to their attention the advantages of citing more papers from the journals to which they have submitted.
 Chief among these advantages is the publication of the submitted papers.
 This is ‘coercive citation’, which has no purpose other than boosting a journal’s impact factor and hence the value of the journal to editors, publishers and authors.